replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 # Backup

-When you include a Backup custom resource in an application, the Replicated admin console enables [snapshots](../vendor/snapshots-overview) for the application.
+When you include a Backup custom resource in an application, the Replicated app manager enables backup and restore capabilities for the application.
+For more information about backup and restore, see [Understanding Backup and Restore](/vendor/snapshots-overview).

 For more information about the Backup custom resource, including all options for this custom resource, see [Backups](https://velero.io/docs/v1.10/api-types/backup/) in the Velero documentation.

 This custom resource supports optional resource installations.
-For more information, see [Include optional resources](../vendor/packaging-include-resources).
+For more information, see [Include optional resources](/vendor/packaging-include-resources).

 ```yaml
 apiVersion: velero.io/v1